JsonFreeman/webppl-fs/README.md

 Writes the string `data` to the file specified by `filename`.
 The file is overwritten if it already exists.

+### `fs.mkdirp(dir, opts)`

+Creates a new directory and any necessary subdirectories at dir with octal permission string opts.mode.
+If opts is a non-object, it will be treated as the opts.mode.

+If opts.mode isn't specified, it defaults to 0777 & (~process.umask()).

+Please see https://github.com/substack/node-mkdirp for more details.

 ## License

 MIT